KokiSecurityLab/CySA-Study-Notes/Technical_Paper_011.md

 # Koki's Technical Paper #011

-**Discerning Information Gravity — Advanced Filtering Mechanisms Against Digital Noise**
+## Discerning the "Gravity" of Information — My Defense Against Digital Noise

 ### Summary Digest
 In the contemporary digital landscape, information is more than mere data; it possesses a fundamental weight defined here as "Information Gravity."
 In an environment saturated with synthetic information and malicious narratives, the primary defense objective is to distinguish between high-fidelity signals and weightless noise.
 By measuring the "gravity" of incoming messages, the integrity of the core system is protected from being pulled into cognitive chaos.